lbryio/lbry.com/content/faq/lbry-directories.md

 - `~/.lbrynet` - Daemon configuration and blobs
 - `~/.lbryum` - Wallet and blockchain headers (if using the app or the lbryum wallet)
-- `~/.lbrycrd` - Wallet and blockchain (if using lbrycrdd wallet)
+- `~/.lbrycrd` - Wallet and blockchain (if using lbrycrdd wallet) *\*If you originally installed v0.14 and up, you will find the lbrynet and lbryum directories in `~/.local/share/lbry*